axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-image-from-scratch.md

 # Creating an Amazon AWS EC2 Image from Scratch

-I started out with a clean "Amazon Linux AMI 2015.03 (HVM), SSD Volume Type - ami-a10897d6" image from Amazon and added the existing Swap and Home snapshots as new volumes.
+I started out with a clean "Amazon Linux AMI 2023" image from Amazon with a single 100GB root volume.
 The root/system volume I left as is, to start with.
 This requires having access to a user key that can be selected when launching the image.

 Add a ``sailing`` user / group.
 Under that user account, clone ``ssh://trac@sapsailing.com/home/trac/git`` to ``/home/sailing/code``.